Mosque terrorist may have targeted New Zealand because it's so safe

 Briskey said such messages "give a permission for people who may be attracted to this narrative to undertake further acts of vilification against Muslims, and in the extreme, with violence."

-The manifesto posted before the New Zealand attack references the victims of a terror attack in Stockholm and racial tensions in the Balkans.
+The manifesto posted before the New Zealand attack referred to the victims of a terror attack in Stockholm and racial tensions in the Balkans.

 The author says he was inspired by Charleston church shooter Dylann Roof as well as Anders Behring Breivik, the far-right terrorist who killed 77 people in Norway in 2011.